Why Alianne Asset Management Group Ltd?

 - 24-hour web access to your private account

 - You remain beneficial owner of your investment

 - *Futures trading carries with it substantial risk.
 See our disclosures for more information.

-Our servers are highly reliable, running 24 hours a day with 99.999% uptime.
-Alianne uses algorithms to manage the entire trade cycle of its portfolio from the point of entry, to liquidation and therefore we need to be connected all the time.
-Our clients can rest well knowing that our technology is amongst the best and most reliable in the world, which truly enables them to Invest with Confidence.
+The servers we use are highly reliable, running 24 hours a day with 99.999% uptime.
+We use algorithms to manage the entire trade cycle of our portfolios from the point of entry, to liquidation and therefore we need to be connected all the time.
+Our clients can rest well knowing that this technology is amongst the best and most reliable in the world, which truly enables them to Invest with Confidence.

 ServiceNow stock up 4% on news it is joining the S&P 500